 At any contemporary workplace, IT services are simplifying how operations are done.
 However, it takes more of mere support to understand its influence on the company’s overall running.
 There are various stages that a company might need IT services based on needs.
-Small businesses have simple IT needs compared to larger organisations.
+Small businesses have simple IT needs compared to larger organisations, such as large-scale logistics companies.
 This classification ranges from tier 1 to tier 4.

 Classification of Front Line IT Support